Rupesh17/MVVM-NYArticleTestApp/README.md

 ## Installing

 * Installation by cloning the repository
+* Go to directory
+* use command + B or Product -> Build to build the project
-* Install dependcy SDWebImageView using Cocopods
+* Incase of build fail due to dependcy SDWebImageView, install SDWebImageView using Cocopods
+* Press run icon in Xcode or command + R to run the project on Simulator

 ## Running the tests

 Follow the steps to get test case reports:
-*Enable coverge Data:
+* Enable coverge Data:
 ![alt text](https://user-images.githubusercontent.com/15336778/41942528-5910661e-79bd-11e8-96fd-1c5f1c37163a.png)

 ![alt text](https://user-images.githubusercontent.com/15336778/41942526-58980566-79bd-11e8-8ddb-66d18a5658ec.png)

+* Tap on covergae tab to view test case coverge.

 ## Design pattern used
 MVVM: